Free Operating Systems

-For the most of the listed Operating Systems you can get so called Live-CDs which could naturally be used by everyone who know how to burn ISO images and to boot up the computer from CD.
-You can also start a Linux image under Windows thru the programs MobaLiveCD an LiLi which are listed some lines below.
+Most of the listed Operating Systems are Open Source and you can get ISO images of so called Live systems which could be used by everyone who know how to burn ISO images and to boot up the computer from CD/DVD or other bootable media like USB flash drives.
+You can also create bootable USB-Sticks and Windows Live Systems (WinPE) or start a Linux image under Windows thru the program MobaLiveCD and other tools.
+Read more some lines below!

 is an often used and popular Ubuntu and Debian respectively, derivative.
 It works very well, is easy to install, easy to use and it looks really pretty.
-The start menu (view Screenshots) is nearly the same as the one from openSUSE but you can replace it easily with the splitted or the main menu.
+The Mint MATE start menu could be replaced easily with the splitted or the well-known standard menu from GNOME 2.
 When you start the system for the first time after installation you'll see a welcome screen which provides a list of features and a user guide in PDF.
-Featured Linux Mint Editions: Mate (GNOME 2 based) 32/64-bit, Cinnamon (GNOME 3 based) 32/64-bit, XFCE 32/64-bit), KDE (32/64-bit) and LMDE = Linux Mint Debian (Mate and Cinnamon, Xfce, 32/64-bit).
-OEM editions (32/64-bit) for computer vendors are also available.
+Featured Linux Mint Editions: Mate (GNOME 2 based) 32/64-bit, Cinnamon (GNOME 3 based) 32/64-bit, Xfce 32/64-bit), KDE (32/64-bit) and LMDE = Linux Mint Debian (Mate and Cinnamon, Xfce, 32/64-bit).
 Advantage of 64-bit: No RAM limitation which is only important if you have more than 3 GB of RAM and a 64-bit compatible CPU.
 Otherwise, use the 32-bit edition!

 Download the ISO image, burn a CD and start working with Xubuntu.
-AbiWord for text processing, Gnumeric for working with spreadsheets (like LibreOffice presented on my Office related page), an image viewer and GIMP for advanced image editing, a reader for PDF documents, the web browser Firefox, the eMail Client Evolution and some more applications are already integrated.
+AbiWord for text processing, Gnumeric for working with spreadsheets, an image viewer and GIMP for advanced image editing, a reader for PDF documents, the web browser Firefox, the eMail Client Thunderbird and some more applications are already integrated.
 Additional programs like the FTP client FileZilla could be installed from the large online repository thru using the Software Center or Synaptic the Package Manager.

 You can use Xubuntu (32/64-bit) on PC's, Notebooks as well as Netbooks.

-Visit the Xubuntu Homepage, get and discover your new Operating System!
+Visit the Xubuntu Homepage, download, burn and explore your new Operating System!

-Until this point I can recommend the featured Operating Systems without any restriction and with clear conscience for installation (also beside existing Windows systems) and for the efficient and everyday use for Linux newbies, cause these OS are really easy to install and to use!
-Naturally this applies also to Debian which is the base of Ubuntu and many other Linux based OS!
-Here is a Screenshot I made from Debian.
+Until this point I can recommend the featured Systems without any restriction for installation (also beside existing Windows systems) and for the efficient and everyday use for Linux newbies, cause these OS are really easy to install and to use!
+Naturally this applies also to Debian which is the base of Ubuntu and many other Linux based OS and don't forget to have a look at Devuan!

 Sugar on a Stick (SoaS) - OS for Kids installable on USB flash drives.